Drasec-Goner/Monkey-Run/README.md

 # Monkey-Run
 Monkey has escaped the zoo.
 Guide him to freedom.
-But watch out for his stamina!!!
+But keep an eye on his stamina!!!